 The Bohemians had their own assembly hall southwest of Cainsville.
 Stoklasa recalls that the assembly building, which operated into the 1920s, was home for all types of community activities ranging from religious meetings for the predominantly Catholic Bohemians to all-night dances.

 The Bohemians were primarily small farmers, Greek and Italian immigrants also came to Cainsville to work in the coal mines which operated there until the end of World War I. At one time, Cainsville had its own railroad and boasted a population of about 2,000 persons (about 4 times as many people as today).

-Reprinted from “Treasure the Times,” a tourism guide published in 1988.
+— reprinted from “Treasure the Times,” a tourism guide published by Gallatin Publishing Company in 1988